WilliamKWusik/Wusik-SPX/README.md

 - Round Robin, Random Probability and Key Switching
 - Visual Scripting (from the editor)
 - Reverse, Ping Pong and Regular playbacks
+- Multi-Channel support for sound files and the option to merge multiple stereo or mono sound files into a multi-channel sound file directly from the interface.

 When IMPORTING sound files (WAV,AIFF,OGG,MP3,FLAC) you can name those in the following format for easier key/velocity zone setup.